Who can opt-in to the program?

 - Care for a family member experiencing an illness or medical event

 - Certain military-connected events

 - Care for yourself in relation to an illness or medical event

 You may receive up to 16 weeks if you have events covered by both family and medical leave in the same qualifying period, and up to 18 in extreme circumstances.

 How do I elect coverage?

 - We are currently building the functionality to process elective coverage opt ins online.
-Check back later this winter for details.
+Check back later this spring for details.

-- You will need to report wages paid and other informaton quarterly, following the program's reporting requirements.
+- You will need to report wages paid and other information quarterly, following the program's reporting requirements.

 - ESD will use your reported income and divide it by the state’s minimum wage to presume the number of hours worked in the quarter.

 For more information regarding self-employed persons using the state plan, see the RCW here: Elective Coverage – Self Employed.